JT-808/JT-808/README.md

 ## 🏄‍♂️ JT-808

 Hi.
-This file is under cunstruction ;)
+This file is under construction ;)

 ---